yjhong89/Turtlebot3-Raspberry-pi/README.md

   * For Linux installed Remote PC, need to setup [UBUNTU HOTSPOT](http://ubuntuhandbook.org/index.php/2016/04/create-wifi-hotspot-ubuntu-16-04-android-supported/) to communicate only with turtlebot3. <br />
   * After ubuntu hotspot setup, connect turtlebot3 to hidden wifi networks created by Remote PC. <br />
   * Check ip address of Remote PC and turtlebot3 by **"ifconfig"** command. <br />

+* #### Connection by ethernet <br />
+  * Connect Remote PC and rasberry pi by ethernet cable.
+  * At Remote PC ethernet configuration, ipv4 window, set connection mode as **"share with other computers"**. <br />
+    * This makes Remote PC and turtlebot3 connected by ethernet cable.

 ## Running the tests